2024 Scholarships - Erie County | CampusReel

 2024 Erie County Scholarships

 Erie County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 77% of Erie County residents in New York over the age of 25 have graduated with a professional degree - 19% have completed high school.
+Despite high costs, 36% of Erie County residents in Ohio over the age of 25 have graduated with a professional degree - 21% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Erie County residents in New York will continue to need help paying for college.
-26,384 men and 25,431 women are enrolled in grades 9-12 while 26,914 men 30,636 women are currently undergraduates in college.
+It’s clear that Erie County residents in Ohio will continue to need help paying for college.
+2,287 men and 2,341 women are enrolled in grades 9-12 while 1,139 men 1,463 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Erie County residents and can help pay for school in a variety of ways.
 Erie County scholarships, whether they are exclusively available to Erie County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Erie County residents.

 How much total award money and scholarships are available for Erie County residents?